Tunnelblick VPN Configurations Details

 Configurations are available in Tunnelblick 3.1 and up.
 Some features of Configurations described in this document may only be available on Tunnelblick 3.4beta30 and higher.

 Configurations must be installed before they can be used.
-Install a Configuration by double-clicking it.
-(The Tunnelblick application must have been installed before the Configuration is double-clicked.)
-On Tunnelblick 3.6.3beta02 and higher, install a configuration by dropping it on the Tunnelblick icon in the menu bar.
+Install a Configuration by dragging it to the Tunnelblick icon in the menu bar.
+(The Tunnelblick application must have been installed before the Configuration is installed.)

 Creation and Modification

-A Configuration is installed by double-clicking it, or, on Tunnelblick 3.6.3beta02 and higher, install a configuration can be installed by dropping it on the Tunnelblick icon in the menu bar.
+A Configuration is installed by dropping it on the Tunnelblick icon in the menu bar.
 A configuration can be installed automatically when Tunnelblick is installed from a disk image or a folder expanded from a .zip file (see Automatic Installation).

 If there is only one OpenVPN configuration file inside a .tblk, a single Configuration will be installed and will have the name of the .tblk — the name of the configuration file will be ignored.